 Students can continue to learn about sustainability and contribute to solutions through service-learning courses, internships, and capstone projects.

 The Studying the Environment at UVM page offers a glimpse of everything from academics to research and ways to get involved.

 Research centers contribute to local and global sustainability.

-UVM sustainability-related research facilities include the Miller Farm, Center for Sustainable Agriculture, Rubenstein Ecosystem Science Lab, Horticulture Research and Education Center, Food Systems Initiative, Gund Institue for the Environment, Clean Cities Coalition, Center for Rural Studies, the Complex Systems Center, and the Transportation Research Center,
+UVM sustainability-related research facilities include the Miller Farm, Center for Sustainable Agriculture, Rubenstein Ecosystem Science Lab, Horticulture Research and Education Center, Food Systems Initiative, Gund Institute for the Environment, Clean Cities Coalition, Center for Rural Studies, the Complex Systems Center, the Office of Engagement and the Transportation Research Center,